Espresso bar with seating

 • Recommended

-There is no higher bliss than sitting in a sunny patch by Mecca’s giant windows at their roastery with a cup of coffee, be it one of their signature blends or a niche, single-origin brew.
+There's no higher bliss than sitting in a sunny patch by Mecca’s giant windows at their roastery with a cup of coffee – be it one of their signature blends or a niche, single origin brew.
 A Sydney stalwart since 2005, a trip to Alexandria is wasted unless you bring back a bag of their beans.
 Here, you will find rarer beans, such as the light and floral Geisha variety, or the explosive SL28.
-Their signature light and fruity house blend is on high rotation here, whilst their King Street outpost in Sydney’s CBD opts to serve their bold, rich Moonwalker blend.
+Mecca's signature light and fruity house blend is on high rotation here, but you can also opt for their bold, rich Moonwalker blend.

 Isabel Cant